tobarod/netee/MAC/MacOS.md

     -   Send all traffic over VPN connection: Sends all network traffic over the VPN connection, regardless of the network service you use, such as Wi-Fi or Ethernet.

-5.  step was done, Click "Connect"
+5. Step was done, Click "Connect"
 ```